 - Sulfacetamide- Eye drops for treating eye infections.
 The most common eye infection is allergic conjunctivitis.

-- Sulfamethoxazole/trimethoprim- It is a sulfa combination drug usually taken in a pill or a liquid form to treat many types of allergic reactions.
+- Sulfamethoxazole/trimethoprim- It is a sulfa combination drug usually taken in a pill or a liquid form to treat many allergic reactions.

-All these medications should not be used in people with sulfa allergy, as these can cause severe reactions in people.
+All these medications should not be used in people with sulfa allergy, as these can cause severe reactions.

 Some safe sulfa drugs